garfix/nligems/doc/internals.md

 - DATE_OF_BIRTH?(Person) "When was A born?"
 - SEND_EMAIL!(Person, Subject, Content) "Send an email to A. Subject B. Content C."

-The intent can be expressed by a single relation using variables.
+The intent can typically be expressed by a single relation using variables.
 The variables can be filled in by arbitrarily complex structures.
 "Person" can be filled in with "Lord Byron", "the butcher's wife", or even "he who shall not be named", for example.

 The reason to separate the intent from the full meaning is that the way the sentence is processed depends solely on the intent.
 The modifiers are processed the same in any sentence.
 The intent makes each sentence different.